tlevine/course-map/Participants.md

 * [sedmonds] (https://github.com/sedmonds) (Scott) - passion for technology and music.
 I'm interested in geolocation, sneakernets, and having fun building apps with others.
 * [Rudimental] (https://github.com/Rudimental) (David) - I'm interested in all things JavaScript- eg node, using APIs, git, and command line, and basic cs concepts such as data structures.
 I love music.
 * [CristinaDeptula] (https://github.com/CristinaDeptula_ (Cristina) - creative publicist, interested in designing Android apps to showcase the work of our author clients.
+* [josiah-meyer] (https://github.com/josiah-meyer) (That's my name!) interested in learning Node.js, API integration and mobile, multiplayer games are my current focus.
+If I can get a jargon lesson, that would be appreciated.
+(Soft commit.
+My work forecast in January is cloudy.)